 Get your free quote from a local installer

 There are so many controls that come with your heating system that it can be difficult to know what each does and what temperature your appliance should be set to.
 You might have a room thermostat, radiator controls, a boiler thermostat and a water cylinder thermostat.
 So, what temperature should each of these be set to in order to heat your home in the most efficient way?

 In this article, we explain what each of your heating system controls do and what temperature they should be set at in order to keep your home cosy this winter.

 Most modern boilers will have a digital dial that allows you to set the output temperature.
-For combi boilers, the recommended output temperature for the radiators is 75 °C and for the water it’s 60 °C. You shouldn’t need to adjust these output temperatures as you may alter the boiler’s efficiency.
+For combi boilers, the recommended output temperature for the radiators is 75 °C and for the water is between 50 °C and 60 °C. You shouldn’t need to adjust these output temperatures as you may alter the boiler’s efficiency.
 Please note that for best efficiency with Viessmann boilers we would recommend weather compensation, this automatically adjusts the heating boiler flow temperature to the optimum temperature to external weather conditions.